Purple lilac vine

 It is not actually a lilac, but because we cannot grow lilacs in the low desert, this is a wonderful substitute.

-My first experience in using Purple Lilac was over 20 years ago where I used it in a feature area on one of the golf courses I worked for.
+My first experience using Purple Lilac was over 20 years ago when I used it in a feature area on one of the golf courses I worked for.

-Although traditionally, used as a vine, I used it as a ground cover and believe it or not, it did beautifully.
+Although traditionally used as a vine, I used it as a ground cover; believe it or not, it did beautifully.

 Now be honest, there is not much going on in your garden in winter, is there?
 Wouldn’t it be great to have gorgeous purple flowers blooming when little else is?

-Here are more reasons to try out this vine in your garden:
+Here are more reasons to consider introducing this lovely vine into your garden:

 Under normal winter temperatures, it doesn’t suffer frost damage.